open-telemetry/build-tools/semantic-conventions/src/tests/data/markdown/extend_constraint/input.md

 * `net.peer.name`
 * `net.peer.ip`

-`db.system` If one of the listed values applies, then the respective value MUST be used, otherwise a custom value MAY be used:
+The following values are defined for `db.system`.
+If one of them applies, then it MUST be used, otherwise a custom value MAY be used.

 | Value  | Description |
 |---|---|